-A concussion is a mild brain injury that can affect how your brain works.
-Because they’re caused by a blow to the head or body, concussions are common in sports.
-More than 300,000 sports-related concussions occur every year, and they occur most frequently in football, ice hockey and soccer.
+Concussions are a mild form of Traumatic Brain Injury (TBI) that can affect how your brain works.
+Because they’re caused by a blow to the head or body, concussions are common in sports or extreme activities.
+More than 1.6 million sports-related concussions occur every year in the United States.

-Concussions don’t always knock athletes unconscious, why is why it’s important to understand the symptoms of a concussion and share them with your children.
-Ensuring your child understands these signs of a concussion and the need to communicate them with an adult will help protect their health.
+Concussions don’t always knock athletes unconscious, which is why it’s important to understand the symptoms of a concussion and share them with your children.

 - Nausea or vomiting